justingolden21/big-fish/README.md

 If the fish is hungry, it won't provide coins.

+Your fish are immortal, and therefore won't starve.

 Keep purchasing food until you have 20 coins and leftover money, then purchase another fish.

 Balance out purchasing fish and food until you can afford a medium fish.